TonyCollett/MyOverlay/README.md

 ## Features

-- Displays DatabaseName from the monitored XML file
+- Displays XML properties from the monitored XML file
 - Overlay stays on top of other windows
 - Draggable window
 - System tray icon with options: